 Marinade

-- 3 Tbsp Vegetable or Canola Oil
+- 3 tablespoon Vegetable or Canola Oil

 - ⅓ Cup regular or reduced sodium Soy Sauce or Coconut Aminos